danielbodnar/awesome-stars/README.md

 - [subbu963/bott](https://github.com/subbu963/bott) - bott: Your Terminal Copilot
 - [jorge-menjivar/unsaged](https://github.com/jorge-menjivar/unsaged) - Open source chat kit engineered for seamless interaction with AI models.
 - [vercel/modelfusion](https://github.com/vercel/modelfusion) - The TypeScript library for building AI applications.
-- [sigoden/aichat](https://github.com/sigoden/aichat) - All-in-one CLI Copilot for 10+ AI platforms, including OpenAI, Gemini, Claude, Mistral, Ollama, VertexAI, Ernie, Qianwen...
+- [sigoden/aichat](https://github.com/sigoden/aichat) - All-in-one chat and copilot CLI that integrates 10+ AI platforms, including OpenAI, Azure-OpenAI, Gemini, VertexAI, Claude, Mistral, Cohere, Ollama, Ernie, Qianwen, Moonshot...
 - [Zeeshanahmad4/chatgpt-knowledge-base-chatbot](https://github.com/Zeeshanahmad4/chatgpt-knowledge-base-chatbot) - An advanced chatbot that utilizes your own data to provide intelligent ChatGPT-style conversations using gpt-3.5-turbo and Ada for advanced embedding, as well as custom indexes and knowledgebase for a
 - [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
 - [snexus/llm-search](https://github.com/snexus/llm-search) - Querying local documents, powered by LLM